-Last week, my good friend Dr. HA cooked me a delicious supper and one of the yummy side dishes was oven-roasted tomatoes.
-Tonight I had a bunch of wrinkly San Marzano tomatoes on my kitchen counter so I decided to roast them a la Dr. HA but even more simplified.
+Tonight, I had a bunch of wrinkly San Marzano tomatoes on my kitchen counter, so I decided to roast them up.
 Wow.
 Oven-roasting the tomatoes concentrates the flavor and makes each bite taste like tomato candy.

 If you troll the interwebs, there are tons of recipes for slow-roasted tomatoes.
-Most of them call for putting the tomatoes in a low oven (225 F) for several hours.
-I’m sure these tomatoes taste scrummy but I don’t normally have 3-6 hours to wait for tomatoes to cook.
+Most of them call for putting the tomatoes in a low oven (225°F) for several hours.
+I’m sure these tomatoes are scrumptious, but I don’t have 3-6 hours to wait for tomatoes to cook.
 I have things to do, people!

 Here’s what I gathered to feed 2 people:

 - 10 plum tomatoes (Choose a tomato variety with more flesh and less seeds.)

 - Kosher salt

 - 2 tablespoons of extra virgin olive oil (or your preferred melted fat)

 Here’s how I made them:

 I preheated the toaster oven to 400°F and cleaned the tomatoes.
 (Alternatively, you can preheat the oven to 300 F and cook the tomatoes for 2 hours.)

 I cut the tomatoes in half lengthwise and spread them in a single layer, cut-side up, on a foil-lined baking tray.